djsauble/api-generator/README.md

       }
     }

-Response on successful registration:
+**Response** (broadcast to all registered clients)

     {
       type: 'client:registered'
     }

-These unsolicited messages allow you to track changes that occur on the server.

-The only request which may be made unauthenticated is the **passcodes:use** request, the usage of which is outlined in the following section.
+##### Unregister

+To unregister for broadcast updates, send the following JSON object:

+**Request**

+    {
+      type: 'client:unregister',
+      data: {
+        user: 'your-user-id',
+        token: 'your-user-token'
+      }
+    }

+**Response** (broadcast to all registered clients)

+    {
+      type: 'client:unregistered'
+    }

 #### Passcodes

-To help bootstrap the process of getting the user token, users can create one-time use passcodes which expire after a short period of time.
-They return the full user token when used.
+To help bootstrap the process of getting the user token, users can create one-time use passcodes which expire after a five minutes.
+They return the full user ID and token when used.

-To keep the account secure, passcodes should only be enabled while connecting a new device
+First, you must enable passcodes.
+They will automatically refresh on expiry, and the new passcode will be broadcast to all clients.
+When a valid passcode is successfully used, passcode generation is disabled.

 ##### Enable passcodes

-Enable passcodes for the specified user ID:
+To enable passcodes for the specified user ID:

+**Request**

     {
-      type: 'passcodes:enable',
+      type: 'passcode:get',
       data: {
         user: 'your-user-id',
         token: 'your-user-token'
       }
     }

-A valid passcode will be returned as follows:
+**Response** (broadcast immediately, and every five minutes therafter)

     {
-      type: 'passcodes:current',
+      type: 'passcode:current',
       data: {
         passcode: 'a0c1',
         expires: 'Wed Aug 03 2016 13:26:52 GMT-0700 (PDT)'
       }
     }

-When the passcode expires, it will be invalidated and a new passcode sent.
-This will repeat until passcodes are disabled for the user.

-##### Use a passcode **unauthenticated**
+##### Use a passcode

-To use a passcode, the client should send the following request:
+To use a valid passcode:

+**Request**

     {
-      type: 'passcodes:use',
+      type: 'passcode:use',
       data: {
         passcode: 'a0c1'
       }
     }

-If the passcode is valid, the associated user ID and token will be sent to the client.
-The old passcode will then be invalidated and a new one generated.
+**Response**

     {
-      type: 'passcodes:authenticated',
+      type: 'passcode:authenticated',
       data: {
         user: 'your-user-id',
         token: 'your-user-token'
       }
     }

-In addition, a message will be broadcast to all clients, letting them know that a passcode was successfully used.
+**Response** (broadcast to all clients)

     {
-      type: 'passcodes:used',
+      type: 'passcode:used',
       data: {
         passcode: 'a0c1'
       }
     }

-For subsequent connection attempts, the client should use the user ID and token to authenticate.

-If the passcode is invalid, the following message will be sent to the client.
+If an invalid passcode is used, the following message will be sent instead:

+**Response**

     {
-      type: 'passcodes:invalid',
+      type: 'passcode:use',
-      data: {
-        error: 'Invalid passcode'
+      error: 'Could not authenticate with the given passcode' }
-      }
-    }

-In addition, a message will be sent to the original connection which enabled passcodes, letting them know that a client failed to connect.

-    {
-      type: 'passcodes:attempt',
-      data: {
-        passcode: 'a0c2'
-      }
-    }

 #### Data